-Research strategy- 6 pages Innovation.
-Approach (research design, add preliminary results here)
+Research Strategy

+Background

 Progressive impairment of memory and cognition is a key clinical feature of Alzheimer’s disease (AD), which is characterized by extracellular amyloid β-protein (Aβ) deposits in the brain (plaques), intraneuronal tau pathology, neuronal cell death, and inflammation that ultimately manifest in the form of neuropsychiatric symptoms including depression and anxiety (Galts et al., 2019; Mendez, 2021).
-Around 95% of hospitalized patients with AD have the sporadic form of the disease known as the late-onset AD (Diniz et al., 2017).
-No effective cure for AD has been established to date, underscoring the need to identify novel effective compounds that can counteract the AD course.
+Around 95% of hospitalized patients with AD have the sporadic form of disease known as late-onset AD (Diniz et al., 2017).
+No effective cure for AD has been established, highlighting the need to identify novel compounds that can counteract the AD course.

-Dementia is more than twice as common in women as in men, even at middle age (Chêne et al., 2015; Koran et al., 2017).
-Estrogen regulates key processes implicated in AD pathogenesis, in particular the accumulation of β-amyloid protein (Scheyer et al 2018).
-Understanding the biology of sex differences in cognitive function will not only provide insight into AD prevention, but also is integral to the development of personalized, sex-specific medicine (Li and Singh, 2014).
+Dementia is more than twice as common in women than in men, even in middle age (Chêne et al., 2015; Koran et al., 2017).
+Estrogen regulates key processes implicated in AD pathogenesis, in particular β-amyloid protein accumulation (Scheyer et al 2018).
+Understanding the biology of sex-related differences in cognitive function will not only provide a framework to prevent AD, but is also integral to the development of personalized, sex-specific medicine (Li and Singh, 2014).

-A fundamental problem in AD is accurate diagnosis as it relies on the clinical criteria and presence of symptoms such as memory loss and cognitive difficulties (Sabbagh et al., 2017).
-In the search for better biomarkers, epigenetic modifications have emerged as important players in the pathogenesis of AD, with potential implications for treatment (Perkovic et al., 2021).
+A fundamental challenge to the treatment of AD is that its accurate diagnosis relies on clinical criteria and the presence of symptoms such as memory loss and cognitive difficulties (Sabbagh et al., 2017).
+In the search for better biomarkers, epigenetic modifications have emerged as important players in the development of AD, with potential implications for its treatment (Perkovic et al., 2021).
 MicroRNAs (miRNAs( are short noncoding RNAs that modulate gene expression and are closely linked to AD pathogenesis (Kou et al., 2020).
-Importantly, miRNA expression is differently expressed in AD patients compared to control subjects (Perkovic et al., 2021), suggesting a possible role as a biomarker and/or a novel therapeutic target for AD. miRNAs can be detected in the peripheral circulation or at brain tissues.
-Several miRNAs (e.g. miR-9, miR-29abc, miR-34a, miR-107, miR-125b, miR-132, miR-146a, miR-155) have a significant biomarker potential as they are highly associated with AD and detected peripherally and in the CNS (Perkovic et al., 2021).
+Importantly, miRNA expression profiles in AD patients are distinct from those of healthy controls (Perkovic et al., 2021), suggesting a possible role for these miRNAs as novel biomarkers and/or therapeutic targets in AD. miRNAs can be detected in the peripheral circulation or in the brain tissue, and several miRNAs (e.g. miR-9, miR-29abc, miR-34a, miR-107, miR-125b, miR-132, miR-146a, miR-155) have shown promise as AD biomarkers in the periphery and the central nervous system (CNS) (Perkovic et al., 2021).
 However, the mechanisms underlying how miRNAs may slow neurodegenerative processes are largely unknown.

 The hippocampus-prefrontal cortex (HPC-PFC) pathway plays a fundamental role in executive and emotional functions.
-Disruptions in HPC-PFC functional connectivity can contribute to neuropsychiatric symptoms observed in mental illnesses and neurological conditions, such as AD, depression and anxiety disorders (Kovner et al., 2019; Ruggiero et al., 2021).
+Disruptions in HPC-PFC functional connectivity can contribute to neuropsychiatric symptoms observed in mental illnesses and neurological conditions, such as AD, depression, and anxiety disorders (Kovner et al., 2019; Ruggiero et al., 2021).
 Exposing hippocampal and cortical neurons to Aβ peptide activates glycogen synthase kinase 3β (GSK-3β) and thereby drives Wnt/β-catenin signaling pathway degradation, contributing to neurofibrillary tangle formation and impaired neuronal survival.
-One of the target genes of β-catenin is Dicer that encodes the Dicer protein, which is involved in the cleaving and formation of all miRNAs.
-Hence, miRNAs are modified as a function of AD whereupon they can regulate genes involved in the Wnt signaling pathway.
-Dysregulation of miRNA expression in AD and depression has been reported in patients’ CSF and in the hippocampus in animal models (Bisrat et al 2016; Teo and Soga, 2018 Chopra et al 2020; Muller et al 2014’ Walgrave et al 2021).
+The gene encoding the Dicer protein, which regulates miRNA maturation, is a key β-catenin target, thus outlining a mechanism whereby AD can directly promote miRNA dysregulation through the Wnt signaling pathway.
+Altered miRNA expression has consistently been observed in cerebrospinal fluid (CSD) samples from AD and depression patients and in the hippocampal tissue of model animals (Bisrat et al 2016; Teo and Soga, 2018 Chopra et al 2020; Muller et al 2014’ Walgrave et al 2021).